Predictive Analytics in Life Insurance

 But Life Insurance has a ways to go in its adoption of predictive analytics to keep pace with its insurance counterparts like Property & Casualty.
 Hope is not lost, however, as companies such as Breathe Life, Ladder Life, and Bestow have recently entered the market with an innovative accelerated underwriting & digital-first approach.

 The challenge with any predictive analytics modeling is access to good data.
-Take an auto claim versus a life claim, for instance.
+Take an auto insurance claim versus a life claim, for instance.
 It’s estimated that 10% of drivers make a claim per year, which is significantly more than what life insurers can expect, or about one death in the first year per 1,000 policies issued.
-Given Life policies are typically very long (10-30+ years), using claims as the outcome to train your models can be challenging.
+Given life insurance policies are typically very long (10-30+ years), using claims as the outcome to train your models can be challenging.

 As a result, carriers are beginning to work with a growing number of next-generation datasets to assess risk and enhance predictive models more accurately.
 For instance, many are using behavioral intelligence to analyze how users interact with digital life insurance applications, which has proven to be effective at identifying and predicting outcomes such as medical or tobacco usage non-disclosure, propensity to file a claim, risky applications, and outright fraud.
 Based on a user’s digital body language, carriers can determine if a user should be moved to accelerated underwriting or if the carrier needs to triage the application and add additional requirements such as a Telemed interview or fluid test before making a final offer.